FroztySeven/BetterDiscord/BeardMaterial_Addons/ClassicServerDropdown/README.md

 ## Classic Server Dropdown (Automatic Updates)
 NEWS
-> February 2, 2018 : This addon is no longer in development.
+> March 2, 2018 : This addon is no longer in development.
 But will move it's way into my Materialized theme instead!

-> October 26, 2017 : After a recent Discord update this addon is no longer working propertly.

 ###### Default Beard design            New design v1.1               New design v1.2